-- Preview Email Newsletter

 The SLSA announced that Professor David Sugarman has been awarded the 2025 Prize for Contributions to the Socio-Legal Community.

-This prestigious annual prize honours an individual who has made an exceptional and en more PR
+This prestigious annual prize honours an individual who has made an exceptional and enduring contribution to the socio-legal community. more PR

 Makerere University: IDI Launches the Sewankambo Training Program for Global Health Security in Africa (10)